 Occupational therapy plays important role in many areas such as Early Intervention, occupational therapy for children, occupational therapy in orthopedic Rehab, neurological rehab, mental health, Elderly care, and hospice.

 Occupational therapy for children-

 Occupational therapy has an important role in pediatric rehabilitation.
 Occupational therapy deals with the special childrens, who are having physical/neurological/social problems.
 Occupational therapist generally deals with children having these disorders; Attention Deficit Hyperactive Disorder, Autism, Cerebral palsy, down’s syndrome, learning disability, sensory-processing disorder, developmental delayed and genetic disorders.
 Early intervention is also provided by the OTs in above-mentioned disorders.

 Occupational therapy in Orthopedic Rehabilitation –

 Occupational therapy also plays important role in orthopedic rehabilitation.
 Occupational Therapists work with patients of post-fracture stiffness, burn injuries, arthritis, hand injuries, workplace injuries, upper or lower extremity amputation, joint replacement surgeries, and back pain.
 The therapist provides activities and exercises to the patient.
 Physical agent modalities can also be used along with a purposeful activity.

 Occupational therapy in Neurological Rehabilitation –

 An occupational therapist also deals with the adults having neurological impairments.
 It includes spinal cord injury, hemiplegia, traumatic brain injury, Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, etc. Various neurological approaches can be used by OTs such as Neuro-developmental therapy (NDT), Sensory Integration (SI), Constraint Induced Movement Therapy (CIMT) etc.

 Occupational therapy in Mental Health –

 Occupational therapy and mental health are related since the beginning of the OT profession.
-OTs deal with Mental health issues like anxiety disorder, stress disorder, schizophrenia, bipolar disorder, mood disorder, Obsessive Compulsive disorder, etc. OTs involve the psychiatric patient in meaningful activities and bring back the insight in psychosis patients.
+OTs deal with Mental health issues like anxiety disorder, depression, Post-traumatic stress disorder, schizophrenia, bipolar disorder, mood disorder, Obsessive Compulsive Disorder, etc. OTs involve the psychiatric patient in meaningful activities and bring back the insight in psychosis patients.
 An OT may provide relaxation techniques, social skill training, group therapy to reintegrate the client into the mainstream.

 Occupational therapy for elderly and hospice care-

 Occupational therapy also works in an elderly care.
 A patient (elderly), who is dependent on others for their daily chores due to many problems like orthopedic, neurological, or mental.
 OT helps them in a transfer, mobility and daily living activities.
 Plus, OT guides them or help them to involve them in leisure activities.